nteract/hydrogen/docs/Usage/GettingStarted.md

 <img width=280 src="https://cloud.githubusercontent.com/assets/13285808/17094174/e8ec17b8-524d-11e6-9140-60b43e073619.png">

-When you place the cursor inside a cell and hit **"Run Cell"**, Hydrogen will execute this cell.
+When you place the cursor inside a cell and hit **"Hydrogen: Run Cell"**, Hydrogen will execute this cell.
 The command **"Hydrogen: Run Cell And Move Down"** will move the cursor to the next cell after execution.

 The addition of these cell markers also allows you to export your text file as a Jupyter Notebook file.
 See [Notebook Export](NotebookFiles.md#notebook-export) for more detail.